Find Affordable College Courses

 Salt Lake City, UT

-University of Utah landed the #9 spot in the 2023 rankings for the best value geological and earth sciences programs.
-Located in the medium-sized city of Salt Lake City, U of U is a public school with a very large student population.
+University of Utah came in at #9 in this year’s edition of the Best Value Geological & Earth Sciences Schools in the Rocky Mountains Region ranking.
+Located in the midsize city of Salt Lake City, U of U is a public school with a fairly large student population.

 U of U undergraduate students pay an average of $28,345 in tuition and fees each year.
 The average amount in student loans that geology majors at U of U take out is $19,000.

-U of U also claimed a spot on our Best Geological & Earth Sciences Schools in the Rocky Mountains Region list.
-It’s in the top 20% of all schools in this category.
+U of U excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Geological & Earth Sciences Schools in the Rocky Mountains Region list.

 #10